jotaen/scmunit/README.md

 (scmunit-run*)
 ```

+Also, see another demonstration in [example.scm](example.scm).

 ## Reference

 ### `(assert predicate expression [arguments])`

-Executes `expression` and passes its return value to `predicate`, along with every `argument` (if there is any).
-The assertion is considered successful if `predicate` returns `#t`.
+Evaluates an expression against a predicate.
+The assertion is considered to be successful if the predicate returns true (`#t`).

+- `predicate` A predicate that takes the result of `expression` as first argument and `arguments` as subsequent arguments
+- `expression` The expression that you want to test
+- `arguments` See `predicate`

 ### `(testcase name [items])`

-Container for grouping assertions and/or other testcases, that are provided as list.
-Can be nested arbitrarily deep. `name` is a string for recognising the testcase in the test output.
+Container for grouping assertions and/or other testcases.
+Can be nested arbitrarily deep.

+- `name` a string for recognising the testcase in the test output of the runner
+- `items` a list of assertions and/or testcases

 ### `(testcase* ...)`

 Same as `(testcase ...)`, but it automatically registers the testcases with all its content, so that it gets picked up by the test runner.
-Supposed to be used for standalone testcases at top-level.
+Supposed to be used at top-level.

 ### `(scmunit-run*)`

-Runs all testcases that had been registered via `(testcase* ...)`, displays the result and exits the program with status `0` or `1` (depending on whether there were failed tests).
+Runs all testcases that had been registered via `(testcase* ...)`, displays the result and exits the program with status `0` or `1` (depending on whether there were failed tests or not).

-### `(scmunit-run [testcase] callback)`

-Runs all test testcases that are passed in and invokes a callback of form `(lambda (text-output status-code) (...))`.

 ## FAQ